georgercarder/Kaggle-Text-Normalization-Challenge--English-version/README.md

 -change the types of columns: class, before, and after to character using as.character().

--download the caches from the data folder
+-download the "caches" and other data from the data folder

 -run the indicators.finders contained in the indicators.finders folder